Short Answer

 Contract Snapshot

-This market resolves to Yes if Keir Starmer, holding the title of Prime Minister of the United Kingdom at market issuance, is the first G7 leader among the set to actually leave office; otherwise, it resolves to No. The market opened on October 23, 2025, and closes either when a leader leaves or by January 1, 2045, with payouts 30 minutes later.
-If a leader dies in office, all markets in the set settle at their last traded prices before death, with the Exchange determining fair value if prices are not logically consistent.
+This market resolves to Yes if Keir Starmer, the UK Prime Minister at issuance, is the first G7 leader to leave office; otherwise, it resolves to No. The market opened on October 23, 2025, and closes early if any G7 leader leaves office, or by January 1, 2045.
+In the event of a leader's death, all markets in the set settle at their last traded prices before death, with the Exchange determining fair value if prices are inconsistent.

 Available Contracts